merliseclyde/BAS/cran-comments.md

-# BAS 1.6.4 Comments to CRAN
+# BAS 1.6.5 Comments to CRAN

-# Submission to address Error in CRAN checks for M1mac
+# Submission to fix bugs

-unit tests failed under M1mac, as output does not produce NA's as expected under other platforms.
-Further testing indicates warning should not be triggered and unit test has been updated.
+Fixed issues #39, #56 and #61 reported on Github
+and unit tests added

 ## Test environments